tomwolanski/tomwolanski.github.io/content/posts/powershell-directory-clenup/index.md

 tags:
   - tools
   - PowerShell
-summary: "An overview of a script I wrote to remove the stale and unused `bin, `obj`, and `node_modules` directories from my drive."
+summary: "An overview of a script I wrote to remove the stale and unused `bin`, `obj`, and `node_modules` directories from my drive."
 ---

 ## Problem

 With multiple projects stored on my drive, I started to run out of space.
-In such dire times I installed my first go-to tool in such situations is [WinDirStat](https://windirstat.net/).
+In such dire times I installed my first go-to tool in such situations - [WinDirStat](https://windirstat.net/).
 It is a great tool to search for bloated files and directories, from a "top-down" perspective.
 My case was different.
 I know that the majority of trash in my system are various `bin`, `obj`, and even some (shivers...) `node_modules`.

 For instance, let's assume my work directory looks like this.
 For simplification, I added only directories that are useful for the demo (with some artificially bloated `bin` directories).